samanyu6/Data-Ingestion-Microservice/README.md

     ```
 # Note:
 1. Shell scripts for docker ***have*** to be in the Unix LF format.
+2. Mount volumes should be defined by you in the elastic_cluster.yml file.
+3. Incase elastic search crashes, increase the virtual memory by using the following command :
+    ```shell script
+    sysctl -w vm.max_map_count=262144
+    ```

 Based on the brilliant [course](https://www.udemy.com/course/event-driven-microservices-spring-boot-kafka-and-elasticsearch/) by Ali Gelenler, do check it out!